kakanghosh/gw2-poc-chat-system/readme.md

 If everything goes well, you will be able to access the application on http://localhost:3000

-- On first screen app will ask you to a user to start with
+- On the first screen, the app will ask you to choose a user to start with.
-- In second screen, you can choose to person who you want to send the message
+- On the second screen, you can choose the receiver to whom you want to send messages.
-- Now, you can send messages and share files
+- Now, you can send messages and share files.

 ### Note